 Now, let’s say you’ve successfully learned how to stream live video for government events.
 Your job’s not over just yet!

 Saving the live video to convert them into VoD packages allows you to keep track of all your events.
 After the event, audiences can view the VOD content at their convenience if you make it available.
-This also make is possible for your viewers to watch the streams again, in case they missed something or they’re a new follower.
+This also makes it possible for your viewers to watch the streams again, in case they missed something or they’re a new follower.

-Creating VOD packages is very easy process with an encoder and streaming online video platform.
+Creating VOD packages is a very easy process with an encoder and streaming online video platform.
 While live streaming in the encoder, save it to your hard drive.
-Then, using a platform like DaCast, you can upload the video and it will be converted in a VoD where you can then embed it in to your website.
+Then, using a platform like Dacast, you can upload the video and it will be converted into a VoD where you can then embed it into your website.
 You can also create packages if you have lots of videos at your disposal.

 And there you have it!
 In this article, we’ve covered 7 key steps for how to stream live video for government events or related gatherings.
 Live streaming can help keep your community informed and, as a direct result, keep them more engaged in the long-term.